lukecav/woocommerce-checkout-age-verification/README.md

 ## Description

-WooCommerce Checkout Age Verification will creates a datepicker field at WooCommerce checkout page.
+WooCommerce Checkout Age Verification will create a datepicker field at WooCommerce checkout page.

 ## Installation